mdeguzis/documents/rsync/working-with-filters.md

 * Directory `, `${build_dir}/` _must_ include the slash to denote the files inside the specified folder

 # The filtering file

 In the below filtering text file (see [man rsync](http://linux.die.net/man/1/rsync) under Filter RUles), we denote + or - to include or exclude what we want.
 Start by saying what we want to include, then exclude everything else.
-Don't forget the prefex `/` to note files inside the `${build_dir}/` target
+Don't forget the prefex `/` to note files inside the `${build_dir}/` target.
+Think of it as the same way you would specify a file inside the current directory with `./file.txt`.
+This syntax seems to be required and should be noted.

 ```
 + /*.dsc